danielkagemann/real-estate/README.md

 ##### general

-- breadcrumb navigation
 - unit tests and integration tests with playwright
 - animations using motion
-- custom cursor (DETAIL) on hover (prepared but not working)
 - change hero image depending on property type selection
 - add all missing pages like
   - about us